Performing Diaspora 2021

 Join CounterPulse as we take a voyage through lasting divides and ancestral wisdom.

 The evening will include movement, storytelling, sonic landscape, and immersive experience, asking the audience to become part of the performance itself.
-With divisions the empire has sown we open conversations about past and present colonization to empower audiences to dismantle inequitable social structures.
+With to leave the land we open conversations about past and present colonization to empower audiences to dismantle inequitable social structures.
 The violence endured within our lineages is part of these queer bodies and we seek to hold and heal these stories of lost homelands and lost lives.

 Next, enter a visual voyage in time that paints the tensed stories of the Black bodies resisting slavery and seeking connection with the ancestral wisdom.
 [Re]member by Byb Chanel Bibene/Kiandanda Dance Theater connects Black bodies via their shared history, fight for liberties, and against slavery.